maiush/PPairS/README.md

 ## Installation

 The main requirement for installation is Python >= 3.12.
+We strongly recommend a CUDA-enabled GPU for faster inference using LLM's.

 > [!NOTE]
 > PPairS has not been tested thoroughly with the newly released [numpy 2.0](https://numpy.org/devdocs/release/2.0.0-notes.html)